 The toughest days are when things can hold you back, like, self-frustration or the hours.
 Everything is relative, though.
 The hours I’m doing is different than a much worst off profession.
 In terms of the industry, I think the worst days … it’s an interesting question.
 I generally try and have great days, because I feel very lucky to be doing what I’m doing.
 That’s a very sugarcoated answer, but I really do try.
 I guess the worst things are when you run to the restroom in some really weird location, you finally get there, and then you realize someone has sewn your zipper to your top and you go, “Wow!
 I’m actually wearing a onesie and there’s no way out of this.”

-[Laughs] One location I wanted to ask about that you brought up in an interview is Charlestown, West Virginia.
-I’m from around that area.
+[Laughs] One location I wanted to ask about that you brought up in an interview is Charlestown.
+I’ve been there before and it’s a beautiful place.

 What were you there for?

 I flew to Charlestown because I was going to a wedding, which was in Paintsville in Eastern Kentucky.
 I loved it.

 It’s gorgeous!
 Obviously all around there is stunning.
 Flying in was one of the most incredible moments for me.
 I remember it being literally blue.
 It’s one of the most beautiful places I’ve ever seen.
 Even the air is great.
 So, you’re from there?

 No, but I grew up not far from there.